nawka12/wdv3-timm-bulk/README.md

 use `timm` to run the WD Tagger V3 models.

-### Currently not working well on Colab nor Runpod.
-Also do not work with GPU.

 ## How To Use

 1. clone the repository and enter the directory: